Building Web Sites

 You can also build individual pages.
 In that case, Visual Studio compiles only the current page and its dependencies.
 You might find this useful if your site contains many unfinished pages and you do not want to be notified of errors in any page but the one you are currently working with.
 You can set options for what to build by setting project options.
-For details, see How to: Test Web Pages in Visual Web Developer.
+For details, see.

 Building a page or Web site is part of developing a site, and is intended to help you find compile-time errors that might occur anywhere in the site.
 Although building does compile the pages, it does not produce an assembly that you deploy.
 You can deploy a site without compiling it by copying all of the files in the Web site to a production server.
 When users request pages from the production server, ASP.NET will dynamically compile the site, effectively performing the same steps that the build process does in Visual Studio.
 (ASP.NET caches the resulting output so that the pages do not need to be recompiled with each request.)